huynhhoangkha/cppExGen/README.md

 <Content of the expected result>
 #end
 // Some comments

-...
+// ...
 ```
-*Note: The `content of the testcase` and the `content of the expected result` **MUST NOT** contain any comment.
+>*Note: The `content of the testcase` and the `content of the expected result` **MUST NOT** contain any comment.
 If you write any comments there, they will NOT be the treated as comments but plain texts :D*

+>*Note: You had better be careful with any characters including non-graphical ones in the `content of the testcase` and the `content of the expected result` because they are plain texts and any redundancies are considered wrong.*
 ## Gen-file example
 ### Problem: Find the absolute value of integer numbers
 - Input: A text file containing an integer number